about

-My very first book, The Dog With No Ears, was written when I was five.
+My very first book, The Dog with No Ears, was written when I was five years old.

 I folded printing paper in half and sewed or stapled the pages in so it could flip like a “real” book and it was also illustrated by me.

-I have always written something, somewhere, everywhere, and anywhere.
-Recently, I was repacking boxes full of mementos and I came across journals upon journals, most half written and written in different stages of my life.
-Later, I would transport my journalling to writing online where I chronicled my life for over two decades.
+Recently, I was repacking boxes full of mementos, and I came across journal after journal, most of which were half-written and written at different stages of my life.
+Later, I would transport my journaling to writing online, where I chronicled my life for over two decades.
 I’ve now moved again to a newsletter.
-I’m closing in on my 200th issue.
+I’ve written over 200 issues.

-Now, I keep up my newsletter and also write reviews, poetry, prose, short stories, and other interesting things.
-I’ve also got a few novels in the works.
+I continue to publish my newsletter and write reviews, poetry, prose, short stories, and other interesting pieces.

 Do I think I’m a good writer?